otvam/la_carte_d_arda_flash/README.md

 # La Carte d'Arda / Interactive Lord of the Rings Map

 I wrote this small software in 2005 when I was 15/16 years old.
-This is a interactive Lord of the Rings Map:
+This is a **interactive Lord of the Rings Map**:
 * Navigation through the map
 * Clicking on location to get information
 * Displaying the itinerary of the characters